-Although Devi asserted bharatanatyam’s traditionalist base, she modernized the dance presentation via modern stagecraft and lighting that rendered the dance theatrical.
-Simultaneously, in asserting the spiritual over the sensual in bharatanatyam, Devi worked against modernizing the style; rather, she valorized tradition, and claimed to “purify” sadir, replacing sensuality with religiosity.
+Although Devi asserted bharatanatyam’s traditionalist base, she modernized dance presentation via modern stagecraft and lighting that rendered the dance theatrical.
+Simultaneously, in asserting the spiritual over the sensual in bharatanatyam, Devi worked against modernizing the style; rather, she valorized tradition, and claimed to ‘purify’ sadir, replacing sensuality with religiosity.
 This approach dismissed devadasi practice that embraced the sensual, sexual and spiritual as integrally related.
-The legendary devadasi, T. Balasaraswati strongly objected to Devi’s “Brahminized” dance, describing it as “vulgar.”
-Nationalist fervor influenced Devi and the Theosophical Society’s role in reviving the dance with “almost religious idealization“ that was itself, writes Amit Srinivasan, “an effect of westernization.”
+The legendary devadasi, T. Balasaraswati strongly objected to Devi’s ‘Brahminized’ dance, describing it as ‘vulgar’.
+Nationalist fervour influenced Devi and the Theosophical Society’s role in reviving the dance with ‘almost religious idealization’ that was itself, according to Amit Srinivasan, ‘an effect of westernization’.

-The American dancer, Ruth St. Denis, in the 1920s-30s inspired the reformer Madame Menaka to transform the North Indian dance style, nautch that had fallen into disrepute into “a modern aesthetic expression” namely into kathak.
+In the 1920s and 1930s, the American dancer, Ruth St. Denis, inspired the reformer Madame Menaka to transform the North Indian dance style, nautch, which had fallen into disrepute into ‘a modern aesthetic expression’ known as kathak.
 Like Devi, Menaka also introduced modern stagecraft and created new dance-dramas relying on Hindu myths.
-Uttara Coorlawala notes that St. Denis’ initial inquiries about nautch dancers were met by “silence” and “embarrassment” since nautch was already considered debased.
+Uttara Coorlawala notes that St. Denis’s initial inquiries about nautch dancers were met by ‘silence’ and ‘embarrassment’ since nautch was already considered debased.
 Nonetheless, she met Bachwa Jan, a famous nautch dancer.
 The rest is history as St. Denis and Ted Shawn created many dances with the Denishawn Company such as Nautch Dancer, and Radha (1905).

-As the sun was setting on the British Empire, India and Pakistan were divided into two nations in a bloody 1947 Partition.
-The British drawn national boundaries, without regard for separating peoples of the same ethnicity, language, and religion, continue to be problematic even today.
-Since independence, India and Pakistan have fought two wars, and to this day, each rival, now with nuclear weapons views the other with suspicion.
+As the sun was setting on the British Empire, India and Pakistan were divided into two nations in the bloody 1947 Partition.
+The British-drawn national boundaries – created without regard for separating peoples of the same ethnicity, language, and religion – continue to be problematic even today.
+Since independence, India and Pakistan have fought two wars, and to this day, each rival, now with nuclear weapons, views the other with suspicion.
 It is a sad reality that the arts are not encouraged though they persist in the margins in the Muslim state of Pakistan.
-Political suspicion accompanies anathema to Indian dance styles—bharatanatyam is shunned since it translates as “dance of India”, and is associated with Hinduism, a rival to Islamic Pakistan.
-However, classical Indian dances influence its neighbors to the East, in Bangladesh and to the South in Sri Lanka.
+Political suspicion accompanies anathema to Indian dance styles—bharatanatyam is shunned since it translates as ‘dance of India’, and is associated with Hinduism, a rival to Islamic Pakistan.
+However, classical Indian dances influence its neighbours to the East, in Bangladesh and to the South in Sri Lanka.